Desert Crown wins 243rd Epsom Derby as Princess Anne steps in for the Queen - KTVZ

 Ridden by Richard Kingscote and trained by five-time Derby winner Sir Michael Stoute, Desert Crown — the pre-race favorite — raced into the lead with two furlongs to go, eventually winning in dominant style.

-A colorful fireworks display had the thousands of fans in attendance ready for a show, and Desert Crown demonstrated why it was the favorite to claim the title by speeding to a famous victory.
+A colorful fireworks display had the thousands of fans in attendance ready for a show, and Desert Crown — owned by Saeed Suhail — demonstrated why it was the favorite to claim the title by speeding to a famous victory.

 Princess Anne was making an appearance at Epsom Downs racecourse for the 243rd edition of the famous horse race.
 The Queen’s daughter, who was representing her mother at the event, waved to cheering crowds from the royal box.